Codeventurer144/SQL-BI-Analysis/README.md

 <details>
   <summary>Expand</summary>

 Using Power BI, I connected to MySql and loaded the first table using the custom query method.
 I still had to calculate some columns to create the desired visualizations.
-Below are the Visualizations answering the first Ten questions and the last Four questions in the [Scenario](#Scenario) above:
+Below are the Visualizations answering the first Ten questions and the last Four questions in the [Scenario](#Scenario):

 ![](visual1.png)